Mission and Purpose

 Our commitment to fulfilling this mission is demonstrated by continuous improvement of our services and our success in helping children, adults and older adults improve their ability to communicate with family, friends, teachers, and employers.

-Dr. Mark Orlando, Director of Research and Education in Audiology at the University of Rochester Medical Center is being recognized and honored with the Golisano Foundation 2012 Healthcare Leadership Award.
+Dr. Mark Orlando, Director of Research and Education in Audiology at the University of Rochester Medical Center is recognized and honored with the Golisano Foundation 2012 Healthcare Leadership Award.

 Dr. Orlando specializes in evaluating the hearing of infants, young children and difficult to test populations in addition to his research using the auditory brainstem response, otoacoustic emission testing and audiometric testing procedures to investigate toxicity levels and brain maturation of very young infants and children.
 As part of the Special Olympics’ Healthy Athlete program he provides hearing screenings at local and statewide Special Olympic events; he is a key member of the Otolaryngology department’s cochlear implant team and offers mentorship to the next